pingcap/tispark/docs/design/2022-05-09-staleread-support.md

 ## Compatibility
 - Stale read only affects Spark-SQL.
 DataSource API will not be affected, such as `df.write` and `spark.read`.
-- Stale read will affect DML(SQL) with the historical schema, So avoid use DML with stale read.
+- Stale read will affect DML(SQL) with the historical schema, So avoid using DML with stale read.

 ## API